NomadCode33/GIS-Data-Science-Portfolio/Furtado-Associates-Projects/North Bothell Bus Base/README.md

 # North Bothell Bus Base
-This project involved mastering Autodesk Civil 3D to efficiently process, clean, and manage geospatial data, ultimately leading to the successful construction of a 3D model of Bothell Creek.
-Through a detailed workflow, including data preparation, quality control, and point cloud integration, I ensured high accuracy and precision in the final output.
+A geospatial modeling project focused on constructing a high-accuracy 3D model of Bothell Creek using Autodesk Civil 3D.
+The workflow involved processing, cleaning, and managing geospatial data, with a strong emphasis on data preparation, quality control, and point cloud integration.
+Mastery of Civil 3D tools ensured precision throughout each stage, resulting in a detailed and reliable 3D representation of the creek for environmental and planning applications.

 **Disclaimer:** Furtado & Associates maintains a policy of not allowing company property for personal use, so I don't have any documents or pictures of my project.
 However, I can describe the work I did and the process we followed.